Changissnz/nu_merchant_principal/README.md

-The Game of Crypto or Gibberish has the distinction of possessing an innate and constant opaque nature to guard understanding from the perspectives of Agents A-D and third-party observers.
+The Game of Crypto or Gibberish has the distinction of possessing an innate and constant opaque nature to guard against convenient understanding.
 Exemplifications of the Game of Crypto or Gibberish can be revealed towards full understanding, but perhaps the revelation can take place only after the actualization of events during timespans displeasing for the impatient or those that cannot afford the time.